microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 6. After authenticating in your browser, you'll return to Postman and you'll see "Authentication complete".
 Click **Proceed**.
 7. Then click **Use Token** in the **MANAGE ACCESS TOKENS** window in Postman.

 > Note: To check that your Azure user account is correctly linked to the `Practitioner` role, copy the new **Access Token** from the **MANAGE ACCESS TOKENS** window and paste it into the JSON Web Token viewer at https://jwt.io/.
-Under `"roles"` you should see the `"Writer"`, `"Practitioner"`, and `"Reader"` roles for yourself.
+Under `"roles"`, you should see the `"Writer"`, `"Practitioner"`, and `"Reader"` roles for yourself.

 ## Step 8 - Confirm Consent Opt-Out is working
 Now, if you press **Send** in the `GET Patient Consent Opt Out` call, you should receive an `"access-denied"` response with a `401 Unauthorized` code as shown below.
 This indicates that Consent Opt-Out is working properly.